canonical/launchpad-manual/docs/developer/explanation/developing-for-launchpad/journey-of-a-change-to-production.rst

 Deploying cold database patches to the production Launchpad database requires having a very short downtime (usually < 10 seconds).
 That is why the process to deploy such cold database patches is called ``fastdowntime``.
-For details about hot and cold database patches, see :ref:`Live Patching <live-database-patching>`.
+For details about hot and cold database patches, see :ref:`Database patching <database-patching>`.

 How do code changes in the ``stable`` branch get added to the ``db-stable`` branch?